-PyroSim allows obstructions and holes to be drawn that are not aligned with the solution mesh needed by FDS (Figure 137).
-To write the FDS input file, PyroSim must convert these objects to axis-aligned blocks, first.
+PyroSim allows obstructions and holes to be drawn that are not aligned with the solution mesh needed by FDS (Figure 143).
+To write the FDS input file, PyroSim must convert the objects that are not immersed boundary obstructions to axis-aligned blocks, first.
 PyroSim will either do this automatically when the FDS input file is generated, or this can be done manually for individual objects by right-clicking the object and selecting Convert to Blocks.
+For more information about immersed boundary obstructions, see FDS GEOM.

-The Angled Geometry tab of the simulation parameters dialog provides default parameters that control conversion of obstructions and holes into blocks for the FDS input file as shown in Figure 134.
+The Angled Geometry tab of the simulation parameters dialog provides default parameters that control conversion of obstructions and holes into blocks for the FDS input file as shown in Figure 140.